Deborah R. Hatch

 Caitlin Dick

-Caitlin’s expansive legal practice focuses on criminal defence trial work and appeals, as well as some administrative law.
-She has argued criminal cases at all levels of court in Alberta and has argued multiple criminal appeals at the Court of King’s Bench and the Court of Appeal of Alberta.
-She has also argued before the Saskatchewan Court of Appeal and conducted two applications for leave to appeal to the Supreme Court of Canada.
+Caitlin’s accomplished legal practice focuses on criminal defence trial work and appeals, as well as some administrative law.
+She has argued criminal cases at all levels of court in Canada, including jury trials at the Court of King's Bench, criminal appeals at the Court of King’s Bench, the Court of Appeal of Alberta, the Court of Appeal of Saskatchewan, and at the Supreme Court of Canada.
+She is no stranger to complex or novel legal matters and has represented clients facing serious allegations including sexual offences, drug trafficking, fraud, and murder.
+Her fearlessness, creativity, extensive preparation, and commitment to achieving the best results for her clients drive her representation and lead to other lawyers and community professionals referring clients to her, knowing they will be well-represented.

 Prior to law school, Caitlin received a Bachelor of Social Work Degree and worked as a social worker/support worker in a variety of environments.
 This unique background provides her with a holistic, client-centred, and trauma-informed approach to her legal practice.
 She has particular experience and knowledge around representing Indigenous and racialized clients, members of the LGBTQ+ community, people involved in the sex trade, and people with complex mental health and/or addiction issues.
+Her community involvement includes a role on the executive board of the Criminal Trial Lawyers' Association, as a panel presenter for the Centre for Race and Culture (Racialization and the Criminal Justice System), as a presenter at the Public Interest Alberta Annual Conference (Legal Observer Training), and as a volunteer and performer with local theatre and improv companies.

 Caitlin accepts some cases on Legal Aid and is a member of Legal Aid Alberta’s Major Cases Panel, a panel of a limited number of lawyers who accept serious and complex criminal matters on Legal Aid.
-Caitlin is also currently Secretary of the CTLA Policing Committee, secretary of the Alberta Prison Justice Society, co-chair of the CTLA Community Resource Committee, and a Regional Advocate with the Canadian Association of Elizabeth Fry Societies.